daytonaio/content/articles/20241219_Using_Phi-3_and_dot_NET_Development_in_Daytona.md

 #### 2.3.
 Configure Dockerfile

-In your `.devcontainer` folder,, create a `Dockerfile` with the following content to configure the development environment:
+In your `.devcontainer` folder, create a `Dockerfile` with the following content to configure the development environment:

 ```dockerfile
 # Use the ASP.NET 7.0 runtime as the base image